miahj1/miahj1.github.io/_posts/2023-09-14-scraping-seasonal-anime.md

 ## Tools
 1. Beautiful Soup 4 Python Module to scrape and gather the data.
 2. Pandas to put a dataframe together using the scraped data.
+3. Browser developer tools which for this scenario is basically inspect element.

 ## Scraping
 If there’s a need to capture large amount of data, messaging the website owner would make a lot of sense; however, this isn’t the case for this project.